Madame-Aehm/CAB-Project-4-Spikes/spike19/notes.md

   }
 ```

-- If we now create an index.js file in the 'server' directory, we can paste the code from the LMS:
+- If we now create an `index.js` in your `server`, we can paste the code from the LMS:

 ```js
 import express from "express";